graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4.md

 for database introspection, plugins, etc - and you instantly get your schema without the complexities of building it dynamically.

+## Smart tags

+Smart tags are still a thing, and they mostly behave the same, except we've replaced the `@omit` and `@simpleCollections` smart tags and a few others with a [behavior system](./behavior).
+This system gives much finer grained control over which things should/should not be exposed in the schema, and how.
+If you use the V4 preset then we'll automatically convert the old smart tags into their behavior equivalents, so you shouldn't need to worry too much about this right now.

 [grafast]: https://grafast.org
 [ruru]: https://grafast.org/ruru
 [grafast plan resolvers]: https://grafast.org/grafast/plan-resolvers